bbauska/JS-InterviewQuestions-JS/README.md

 <h4>Answer:</h4>

 <p>When a Form object is created, the name attribute is stored as an element in
-the form[] array of the Document object, and it is also stored in the properties of the Document objects.
-So, after defining a <form name=”formName”>, it will be easy to refer the Form object using document.formName instead of document.form[0].
+the form&lbrack;&rbrack; array of the Document object, and it is also stored in the properties of the Document objects.
+So, after defining a <form name=”formName”>, it will be easy to refer the Form object using document.formName instead of document.form&lbrack;0&rbrack;.
 This attribute has nothing to do with submitting the form.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>170: What are the event handlers of the form element?</h3>